rajrohanyadav/weather-app/README.md

 ## Important Note

 Since the deployment of this app, the way Underground Weather API handles requests has changed, therefore this app is no longer working.
-I'll solve the issue as soon as I get time.